Toddses/capify-press/README.md

 	cap local wp:local:install

-This is install WordPress based on your settings and create a mysql database, initialize a git repo with three branches (dev, staging, master), and push the files to the remote repository.
-You must then set up WordPress by visiting the site and following the instructions.
+This will install WordPress based on your settings and create a mysql database, initialize a git repo with three branches (dev, staging, master), and push the files to the remote repository.
+You must then set up WordPress by visiting the local site and following the instructions.

 To deploy your site from git into an environment use :